- Nasal hyperkeratosis has many causes — Because there are many underlying conditions, treatment can be different from case to case.

-👉 Always watch out for signs of secondary infection.
-If your dog’s nose starts to bleed, has a foul odor, or there is a mucus-like discharge coming from it, have your dog checked out by your veterinarian.
+👉 Always watch out for signs of secondary infection, like blood, odor, or mucus-like discharge.
+If these symptoms appear, have your dog checked out by your veterinarian immediately.

 It’s different from paw pad hyperkeratosis

-Some dogs that have nasal hyperkeratosis can also suffer from paw pad hyperkeratosis at the same time.
-Paw pad hyperkeratosis, also known as footpad hyperkeratosis, affects a dog’s paws.
+Some dogs that have nasal hyperkeratosis also suffer from paw pad hyperkeratosis at the same time.
+Also known as footpad hyperkeratosis, this condition affects a dog’s paw pads.
 Not every dog with one condition will have both, though.

 Treatment options for dog nose hyperkeratosis

-While nasal hyperkeratosis in dogs can be managed, there is not a cure available.
-So it is important to note that you will likely need to treat it on a regular basis for the remainder of your dog’s life.
+While nasal hyperkeratosis in dogs can be managed, in some cases there isn’t a cure.
+It is important to note that you will likely need to follow a treatment plan for the remainder of your dog’s life.

 👉 Avoid putting hydrogen peroxide, rubbing alcohol, Neosporin, baby oil, or any topical human medications on your dog’s nose.